Cal Poly Mustangs men's soccer: 2015 to 2022: Steve Sampson era

 In December 2014, Cal Poly hired former United States Men's National Soccer Team Head Coach Steve Sampson.
 Sampson led the US in the 1998 World Cup and also served as an assistant coach in the 1994 World Cup.
 He coached Santa Clara to the 1989 national championship and coached the LA Galaxy to the 2005 MLS Cup and the US Open Cup.

 The Mustangs returned to the NCAA Tournament in 2015 following the program's first Big West Tournament match victory.
-The season saw Cal Poly peak at No. 20 in the national Top 25 Poll on October 27.

-During the 2015 season, midfielder Chase Minter scored on a bicycle kick at CSUN, earning TopDrawerSoccer's national college Goal of the Week award.
+The season saw Cal Poly peak at No. 20 in the national Top 25 Poll on October 27.During the 2015 season, midfielder Chase Minter scored on a bicycle kick at CSUN, earning TopDrawerSoccer's national college Goal of the Week award.
 Months after the 2015 season, Cal Poly saw three players chosen in the 2016 MLS SuperDraft, tied for the seventh-most draft choices from one school across the country for the year.
 Cal Poly made return trips to the conference tournament in 2019 and 2021.

 Sampson, citing health reasons with the advice of his doctors, announced an immediate retirement from coaching on October 18, 2022.
 While lead assistant Billy McNicol was appointed to coach in Sampson's place for the remainder of the 2022 season, the university announced a pending national search to find his successor.

 2022 to present: Oige Kennedy takes the helm

 Cal Poly announced lead Stanford assistant Oige Kennedy as the program's new head coach on December 9, 2022.
+The Mustangs won their first Big West regular-season title in 2024, finishing atop the conference table with a 16-point total.

 Record attendance

 Cal Poly hosted a "Break the Attendance Record Night" for the 2008 edition of the Blue-Green Rivalry against 19th-ranked UCSB.

 The official attendance of 11,075 not only broke the school record and the conference attendance record, but it was also the second-largest on-campus, regular-season attendance in NCAA history, and the largest in over 21 years.

 Attendance records have continued to be broken as Cal Poly has continually been ranked in the top 5 nationally in average home attendance.

 As a result of the boom in attendance, Cal Poly has made national headlines.
 In 2011, then-Alex G. Spanos Stadium was named the "Men's Soccer College Venue you must check out" in a 2010 New York Times article about the growth of college soccer.

-The rivalry between Cal Poly and UCSB has been called the biggest college soccer rivalry in the country by SoccerAmerica, the "Greatest" by College Soccer News and was mentioned in a 2011 NCAA article about rivalries.
+The rivalry between Cal Poly and UCSB has been called the biggest college soccer rivalry in the country by Soccer America, the "Greatest" by College Soccer News and was mentioned in a 2011 NCAA article about rivalries.
 In addition, the stadium was selected as the No. 1 Men's Soccer Venue to check out by the NCAA in 2011.